svelte-add/svelte-add/projects/svelte-add/README.md

 npx svelte-add@latest postcss
 ```

 but there are practically infinite scenarios that an automated tool like this cannot expect, so it doesn't always work.
-For that reason, we recommend choosing integrations with the appropriate app initializer (SvelteKit or Vite—once they have been implemented) for an instant result and [creating an issue for an eventual fix](https://github.com/svelte-add/svelte-add/issues).
+For that reason, we recommend choosing integrations with the appropriate app initializer (SvelteKit or Vite) for an instant result and [creating an issue for an eventual fix](https://github.com/svelte-add/svelte-add/issues).

 Adders should all be _composable_, meaning that it should always be possible to run one after another without something breaking: